elucian/bee/syntax/overview.md

 make a := 0;   //integer variable
 make b := 0.0; //real variable

+alter a := 10.5; //Warning: a is of type: Integer
-alter b := 10;   //FAIL: b is of type: Real alter a := 10.5; //FAIL: a is of type: Integer
+alter b := 10;   //Warning: b is of type: Real

+print a, b; // 10, 10.00
 ```

-You can use operator "is" to verify data type
+You can use operator "is" to verify data type:

 ```
 make a := 0 ∈ Z;

 ** expected: Integer
-fail "Unexpected error: a is not Integer" if ¬ (a is Z);
+fail if ¬ (a is Z);
 ```

 ## Logic type